Ramaria flavosaponaria: Description

 Ramaria flavosaponaria has fruiting bodies up to 8 × 12 cm in size that are broadly obovate to circular in shape and cespitose or scattered.
 The irregularly shaped stipe grows up to 3 × 1.5 cm with much aborted branching, giving an appearance like cauliflower.
 The flesh is white to yellow, does not bruise, but has a soapy texture without being gelatinous.
-The above-ground parts are weakly vinescent (turning to a red wine color) around particles of soil.
+The above-ground parts are weakly vinescent (turning to a red wine color) around soil particles.
 The flesh is brittle whether dried or fresh.

 The odor of fresh specimens is fabaceous (bean-like), which becomes like fenugreek upon drying.
 The taste is described as moderately fabaceous, but it is not known if the species is edible.
 A Colorado couple suffered gastrointestinal distress and cramps from a mushroom similar to the European R. aurea, but if this was R. flavosaponaria or another species is uncertain.

 The species tests positive with pyrogallol.
 It is moderately positive in response to ferric chloride.
 Tincture of guaiac is negative on the branch sections but weakly positive on the surface of the stipe.
 Ammonium hydroxide and potassium hydroxide cause bleaching.
 Testing with melzer's reagent is negative.

 The trama hyphae of the upper branches are no bigger than 7 μm in diameter and appear glassy, are hyaline, and lack clamp connections.
 The areas near the septa are inflated up to 15 μm and are ornamented delicately.
 Gloeoplerous hyphae are not present.
 The hymenium is thickening, with clavate basidia that also lack clamp connections.

-The subcylindrical or narrowly ovate spores are 3.6-5.4 × 7.2-11.2 μm with roughened profiles.
+The subcylindrical or narrowly ovate spores are 3.6–5.4 × 7.2–11.2 μm with roughened profiles.
 The spores have walls up to 0.3 μm thick, with ornamentation of low warts and meandering, reticulate, and complex cyanophilous ridges.
 Spore prints are cinnamon buff.